vijk777/fnn/README.md

 ###  Hardware

-CPU-only support is available, but a modern GPU is recommended (tested on NVIDIA 3090, A10, and A100).
+CPU-only support is available, but a modern GPU is recommended (tested on NVIDIA 3090, A10, A100).

 ### Software

-This package is written for Python (3.8+) and is supported on Linux (tested on Ubuntu 18.04, 20.04, 22.04, and 24.04).
+This package is written for Python (3.8+) and is supported on Linux (tested on Ubuntu 18.04, 20.04, 22.04, 24.04).

 ## Installation